thewca/wca-regulations/wca-regulations.md

     - B1a) There is no inspection period.
     - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
-The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS).
+The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS), at the discretion of the judge.
-    - B2b) The competitor starts the attempt by confirming his readiness and placing his hands on the elevated sensor unit of the Stackmat.
+    - B2b) The competitor places his hands on the elevated sensor unit of the Stackmat.
 His fingers must be touching the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
-    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer (and also starting the solve).
+    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
+(This also starts the solve.)
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.
     - B2e) If a stopwatch is in use in addition to a Stackmat timer, the judge starts the stopwatch as soon as the competitor starts the solve.
     - B2f) If a stopwatch is in use as the only timer, the competitor places his hands on the table (instead of a Stackmat timer).
 After the competitor confirms his readiness, he starts the solve by lifting the cover.
 The judge starts the stopwatch as soon as the competitor starts the solve.